Find out more here about how April King works to deliver tailored solutions for each client.

 They will be responsible for paying inheritance tax, collecting together assets (including the proceeds of sale from any property the person owns), paying any debts and finally distributing the estate.

 Few people leave their financial affairs in a well organised state.
 Using a lawyer can therefore be a huge advantage.
 An experienced lawyer will be accustomed to going through paperwork and identifying assets such as bank accounts and insurance policies that the untrained eye can miss.
 They will usually be able to distribute the estate faster than a lay person, thanks to their experience and cooperation from banks and financial institutions.

 Probate won’t be required if the entire estate passes to a surviving spouse automatically where the assets (e.g. bank accounts) were in joint names.

 Sometimes probate is not required if the estate is very small.
 However, you’ll find that each financial institution has their own rules and limits.

 However, probate will always be required if the estate includes land, property or shares.

 Quite often you may be told by others in authority that “probate isn’t needed”.
 Our experience is that this is usually not the case as they are simply not privy to all the facts and are taking things on face value.
 Our advice is to contact us in the ﬁrst instance and we will be pleased to advise.

-If you use our team to deal with probate on your behalf, we will take care of all legal and estate administration processes on your behalf for a competitive fee.
+If you use our team to deal with probate on your behalf, our panel of independent probate solicitors will take care of all legal and estate administration processes on your behalf for a competitive fee.

-We are based in Nottingham and we have offices across the UK.
-Call us today on 08700 120 130 or email us email@example.com for a free initial meeting at your nearest office.
+Call us today on 08700 120 130 or email us email@example.com for a free initial meeting in your own home, without obligation.

 08700 120 130